 The ideal solution is to live with a Thai woman and get her do give the instructions to the plumber.
 She loves being able to use her Thai language to contribute to the relationship and your living situation.
-Finding her jobs to do actually makes her a happy Thai girl - she is contributing and an active part of the relationship.
+Finding her jobs to do makes her a happy Thai girl - she is helping and an active participant in the relationship.

-A happy Thai girl makes you even more happy.
+A happy Thai girl makes you even more content.

-Learning the Thai language is definitely not as an important a task to undertake as some might think.
+Learning the Thai language is not an essential task to undertake, as some might think.

-You will live in Thailand for the rest of your days and will happily get by with almost zero language skills and live a fulfilling, happy and satisfying lifestyle.
+You will live in Thailand for the rest of your days.
+You will happily get by with almost zero language skills and live a fulfilling, happy and satisfying lifestyle.

 Finding the right happy compatible Thai girlfriend makes all the language problems disappear.

-It is certainly our recommended path until you need to change.
+It is our recommended path until you need to change.